ggsquare/plotly_dash/README.md

 # plotly_dash
 Messing around with dash

 Full Disclosure: None of this code is mine.
-See
+See the [Dash website](https://plot.ly/products/dash/).